-RNIB thinks it is time to develop a new approach to the inclusion of children with vision impairment in mainstream schools.
+At RNIB we think it is time to develop a new approach to the inclusion of children with vision impairment in mainstream schools.

-Human support should be seen as the exception rather than the rule and children are taught the skills to be self-reliant in their learning.
-We believe that recent developments in educational thinking and technology make this possible in ways that have not previously been possible.
+Children should be taught the skills to be self-reliant in their learning so that adult support is seen as the exception rather than the rule.
+We believe that recent developments in educational thinking and massive advances in digital technology now make this possible in ways that weren't previously available.

 Social aspects of learning

 It is increasingly clear that the social dimension of learning is just as important as providing access to the curriculum.
-Strategies such as direct support that might initially appear effective in helping children to learn can easily prove self-defeating if they make them feel and appear different from their peers.
-The new discipline of habilitation promotes a holistic approach to maximising children's independence and emotional wellbeing in all aspects of their lives.
-There is also a growing understanding of the importance of including disabled children in decisions about their lives, so that support strategies are discussed with the children concerned and not simply agreed on their behalf.
-Further information can be found on the Council for Disabled Children website.
+Strategies such as direct adult support that might initially appear effective in helping children to learn can easily prove self-defeating if they make the learner feel and appear different from their friends in class.
+Children's independence and emotional wellbeing needs to be maximised in all aspects of their lives.
+This is the approach used by habilitation workers.
+There is also a growing understanding of the importance of including disabled children in decisions about their lives.
+It is so that support strategies are discussed with the child concerned and not simply agreed on their behalf.

 Technology revolution and digital resources

-There has also been a massive development in the availability of digital resources.
-This has led to the creation of Load2Learn, an online database of downloadable resources in accessible formats for print disabled learners.
-While much of this content is being converted by adults into a student's preferred format, an increasing proportion is going straight to learners themselves so they can choose how they want to read it on their own devices.
+Developments in the availability of digital learning resources has led to the creation of Load2Learn, an online database of downloadable resources in accessible formats for print disabled learners.
+While much of the Load2Learn content is swiftly converted by adults into a student's preferred format, an increasing proportion now goes straight to learners themselves so that they can choose how they want to read it on their own devices.

 Changes to support

-These developments suggest that the support that blind and partially sighted children receive in school should be changing too.
-However, there is still a prevailing assumption that many children with vision impairment can only learn effectively if they are supported by an adult.
-RNIB has long argued that direct support should be kept to a minimum and that effective forward planning should make much of it unnecessary.
+It's time to challenge and change the support that blind and partially sighted children receive in school.
+Most people still assume that many children with vision impairment can only learn effectively if they are supported by an adult.
+At RNIB we have long argued that direct support should be kept to a minimum.
+Children should be taught the skills to work as independently as possible.
+Effective forward planning, advice from specialist teachers of children with vision impairment, and the right technology, should make much of the direct support unnecessary.

 Independent learning conference